Nanite-Factory-Games/minit/README.md

 The entrypoint and command are also not present on the filesystem, so they need to be passed via environment variables.

-## Usage
-If you try to run this with arguments, you will notice it will not work.
-This is because minit is designed to use environment variables to determine the command to run.

-MINIT_ENTRYPOINT_PATH - The absolute path to the entrypoint file MINIT_CMD - The command that should be run.
-The command will be run as the foreground process

 ## Building
 To build minit, you can either build it yourself or use the docker image